Cybersecurity Mesh Defeats a Siege Mentality

 By 2024, organizations adopting a cybersecurity mesh architecture as a collaborative ecosystem will reduce the financial impact of individual security incidents by an average of 90%.

 As cryptic as it may sound, the concept itself is simple.
 In essence, instead of protecting a central network, your mesh extends a security perimeter around your people, their devices, and their connection points, wherever they’re located.
 The mesh is a more robust, nimble, and less “office-centric” approach to network security.
 Providing each employee with a security perimeter means the firm can monitor and maintain different levels of access to each node which offers better protection against hackers attempting to access the network.
 Mesh protections were once only available to entities with ample resources to establish and maintain the separate nodes, but cloud-based legal practice management, accounting, and document storage services now deliver distributed networks by design.
-The enhanced protection from this new paradigm is huge, with Gartner predicting that by 2024, organizations adopting a cybersecurity mesh architecture as a collaborative ecosystem will reduce the financial impact of individual security incidents by an average of 90%.

 While managing multiple nodes as a remote mesh appears complex, there are protocols and best practices available that make configuring, monitoring, and protecting your mesh no more difficult than maintaining older, centralized systems.